jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 <!-- markdown-toc end -->
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After it has been inserted, you can update the table of of contents with
+After it has been inserted, you can update the table of contents with
 `M-x markdown-toc-refresh-toc`.
 Alternatively, you can use the combined
 generate or refresh command `M-x markdown-toc-generate-or-refresh-toc`.
 Finally, to remove it run `M-x markdown-toc-delete-toc`.